 (4) If the court determines there is a risk of abduction that is sufficient to warrant the application of one or more of the prevention measures authorized by this section, the court shall inform the parties of the telephone number and address of the Child Abduction Unit in the office of the district attorney in the county where the custody or visitation order is being entered.

-(d) Nothing in this section affects the applicability of Section 278.7 of the Penal Code.
+(d) This section does not affect the applicability of Section 278.7 of the Penal Code.